 - Apply the cream directly to your dog’s skin, not their fur.

-- Rub the cream into their skin so there is not a thick layer sitting on the surface of their skin.
+- Rub the cream into their skin so there is not a thick layer sitting on the surface.

-- If there are any scabs on the area of skin irritation, make sure to apply the cream around the grab.
+- Make sure to apply the cream around any existing scabs.
 The cream can potentially break down scabbing and slow down the healing, and you don’t want that.

 - Make sure your dog does not lick the cream before it has a chance to dry.
-Rubbing it into the skin will also reduce the risk of them licking the cream.
+Rubbing it into the skin will also reduce the risk of ingestion.

 - Do not apply the cream more than twice per day.
 If they need it more than twice per day, it is time to reach out to your vet for a more suitable treatment option.